mhucka/rsmirror/README.md

 Usage
 -----

-`rsmirror` accepts eight arguments, one required and the rest optional:
+`rsmirror` accepts up to eight arguments.
+One of them is required and the rest are optional:

 * `-c` is a required argument; it must be followed by the pathname of a configuration file.
 A sample configuration file is provided as `sample.config` in this directory.